input-output-hk/cardanodocs.com-archived/_docs/technical/plutus/2017-01-01-introduction.md

 standard way of doing this is by asking for a redeemer program of type `Comp A` and a validator program of type `A -> Comp B`, which then are composed to form `do { x <- redeemer ; validator x }`.
-The `redeemer` program is run, returning whatever data `validator` needs, and then that data is given to `redeemer` that is run.
+The `redeemer` program is run, returning whatever data `validator` needs, and then that data is given to `validator` which is then run.

 ## More Detailed Overview